curtbushko/hashicorp-demos/consul-k8s/openshift/cni-multus/README.md

 - Run `crc setup` (this will take a while to download images)
 - Make sure to get a pull secret from Redhat.
 You need to register a personal account and [download](https://console.redhat.com/openshift/create/local) the pull secret.
 The Makefile assumes that you save the 'pull-secret' file to ~/Downloads.
 - Run `crc start` (this will take a while to start many operators)
-- Login `make login`
+- Login `make login` to get login credentials and login as 'admin'
-- Add your pull secret to the cluster `make create-pull-secret`
 - Build the consul-k8s image `make build`
+- Deploy consul with `make deploy-consul`